joshmaxsilverman/joshmaxsilverman.github.io/_posts/2017-10-08-name-boxes.md

 Suppose we try the strategy that assigns to each number up to $n/2$ the set of all numbers up to $n/2$ and to each number above $n/2$ the set of all the numbers above $n/2$.
 Then there will be a winning arrangement for each way of ordering those two sets, for a total of $(n/2)!^2$ arrangements.
 For $n=100$, that gives a winning probability that is $12.56$ times that of the naive strategy.

-I have no proof that this is the optimal static strategy---although I did establish that fact computationally for $n$ values of $4$ and $6$.
+I have no proof that this is the optimal static strategy---although I did establish computationally that it is optimal for $n$ values of $4$ and $6$.

 ### Dynamic Strategy